 Both sides can agree, however, that the program can be very confusing to navigate.
 The interplay between 340B and Medicaid can be particularly challenging, especially in states providing drug coverage through Medicaid managed care organizations (MCOs).
 The use of contract pharmacies adds to the complexities of identifying 340B drugs.

 In a new webinar, Manatt will focus on the complexities of the 340B program.
 We also will review key findings from our comprehensive 50-state survey on the interplay between the 340B and Medicaid programs.
-Click here to register free—and earn CLE.
+Click here to view the webinar free on demand (and earn CLE).
+Click here to download a free copy of the presentation and a new infographic highlighting key survey findings.
 The webinar will answer key questions, including:

 - What is the 340B program, and how does it work?

 - What is the interplay between 340B and Medicaid—and what are the resulting challenges?